inspec/inspec/lib/bundles/inspec-compliance/README.md

  * run `kitchen converge`
  * open https://192.168.251.2 and log in with user `admin` and password `admin`
- * click on user->about and obtain the refresh token
+ * click on user->about and obtain the access token and the refresh token
  * run `kitchen verify` with the required env variables:

 ```
+# both token need to be set, since the test suite runs for each token type
+export COMPLIANCE_ACCESSTOKEN='mycompliancetoken'
+export COMPLIANCE_REFRESHTOKEN='myrefreshtoken'
-COMPLIANCE_REFRESH_TOKEN=myrefreshtoken COMPLIANCE_ACCESS_TOKEN=mycompliancetoken b kitchen verify
+kitchen verify
 -----> Starting Kitchen (v1.7.3)
 -----> Verifying <default-ubuntu-1404>...
        Search `/Users/chartmann/Development/compliance/inspec/lib/bundles/inspec-compliance/test/integration/default` for tests